-If you’re asking this question, I’m guessing you like cheese!, me too.
-Dogs have very different tolerances to food compared to us and huskies, in particular, are extra sensitive, so let’s find out if huskies can eat cheese as we do.
+Dogs have very different tolerances to food compared to us and huskies, in particular, are an extra sensitive breed.
+This article explains whether huskies can eat cheese and more.

 Huskies can eat cheese, but it should be avoided if possible.
 Although many huskies tolerate cheese, most are lactose intolerant so any dairy will likely upset their stomach.